Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Of course, YOYO could be used for any meal or snack with which you’d like your child to be more independent.

+I announce YOYO Night periodically to my family.
 I’ll say, “Tonight’s a YOYO Night,” or I’ll say, “I have a meeting so it’s a YOYO Night.”
+Everyone in my family knows exactly what this means.

-How a Build Your Own Meal Approach Can Help
+How a YOYO Meal Can Help Kids

+Your child is in charge of everything about food – what to eat and how to prepare it.
 It could be used at breakfast, lunch or dinner.
 And since I have older kids, it’s frequently used for snack time.

 And let’s face it—we all need a break sometimes, especially when you’re feeling burnout.